Cities start fighting rental crisis triggered by overtourism – DW – 09/19/2024

 As a result, major cities around the world are putting restrictions on short-term rentals.
 New York's tightened rental regulations, which came into force in September 2023, are just as radical as those in Barcelona.

-Paris, Amsterdam, Berlin, Lisbon and other popular tourist destinations are also imposing tough restrictions on vacation rentals.
+Paris, Amsterdam, Berlin, Lisbon and other popular tourist destinations also impose tough restrictions on vacation rentals.

 Saying no to foreign buyers